davidkennethc/davidkennethc-CS50Wproject0/README.md

 ## Introduction:

-My homepage is a space to share some info about MOOCs, including MOOCs which I have completed and a general Q&A section about MOOCs.
+My homepage project is a space to share some info about MOOCs, including MOOCs which I have completed and a general Q&A section about MOOCs.
 The Q&As have been taken from https://www.mooc-list.com/ and https://www.classcentral.com/.

 I have also included a page which includes relaxing pictures of mountain scenery.